China Economy Growth – What Is the Future of China’s Economy?

 But how much growth is there left in the tank?
 Is it possible to have a strong economy in a Communist country?

-What’s worse, it’s not slowing down but seems to be speeding up.
+What’s worse is that it’s not slowing down but speeding up.
 While China’s economic growth has slowed to zero, many neighboring countries have seen explosive economic growth.

 Economy

-How will China’s economy growth in the next five years
+How will China’s economy grow in the next five years

-The Chinese economy has experienced significant growth in the past ten years.
+The Chinese economy has experienced a significant increase in the past ten years.
 It is projected to grow by 15.5% in 2019 and 16.4% in 2020.

 The question is: Will China continue to experience such growth, or will it start slowing down?
 There are many reasons for this.